Summary: Physics

 Book I

-We consider that we truly know something when we understand its causes, principles, and elements.
-This is why the science of nature aims to discover the causes, principles, and elements of natural beings.
+We can be said to truly know something only when we understand its causes, principles, and elements.
+This is why natural science aims to discover the causes, principles, and elements of natural beings.

-Indeed, Aristotle demonstrated in the Categories that being is plurivocal: it manifests as being in potency, in act, in itself, by accident, and in other modes.
+Indeed, Aristotle showed in the Categories that being is plurivocal: it manifests as being in potency, in act, in itself, by accident, and in other modes.

-Moreover, a principle is always the principle of something: the very term 'principle' implies a duality, signifying that there are two entities.
+Moreover, a principle is always the principle of something: the very term 'principle' implies a duality — there are always two entities involved.

-This One cannot be either a quality or a quantity, as these predicates always refer to a subject, thereby implying duality.
+This One can be neither a quality nor a quantity, since these predicates always refer to a subject, thereby implying duality.

 Either the One is continuous or it is indivisible.
-If it is continuous, the One is multiple because the continuous is infinitely divisible.
-If it is indivisible, it will possess neither quantity nor quality.
-Therefore, it can be neither infinite, as Melissos claims, nor finite, as Parmenides maintains.
+If it is continuous, the One is multiple — for the continuous is infinitely divisible.
+If it is indivisible, it possesses neither quantity nor quality — and can therefore be neither infinite, as Melissos claims, nor finite, as Parmenides maintains.

-In fact, the pre-Socratics shared a common rejection of the idea that being is plurivocal—that the same thing can be both one and multiple.
-For such a view would be contradictory, introducing contradiction into the very heart of being.
+In fact, the pre-Socratics all rejected the idea that being is plurivocal — that the same thing can be both one and multiple — since such a view would be contradictory, introducing contradiction into the very heart of being.

 By contrast, for Aristotle, beings are multiple either by definition (the definition of "white" differs from that of "quick") or by division (a whole is composed of several parts).
 He therefore rejects the monism of Parmenides.

 If everything is not One, how then are different things formed?
-Aristotle examines the doctrines of various physicists: are things formed through condensation and rarefaction, or through alteration, as proposed by Anaxagoras, among other theories?
+Aristotle examines the doctrines of various natural philosophers: are things formed through condensation and rarefaction, through alteration as proposed by Anaxagoras, or through other processes?

-All these thinkers agree that the principles are the contradictions, but they differ on which contraries are fundamental.
+All these thinkers agree that the principles are the contraries, but they differ as to which contraries are fundamental.

 For example, according to Democritus, they are being and void.
 Others propose pairs such as heat and cold, or even and odd, among other opposites.

-Indeed, Aristotle holds that principles can be neither one (as shown by his refutation of monism), nor infinite (as that would render reality unknowable), nor merely two.
-Indeed, an opposite alone cannot produce its counterpart: a third principle, distinct from the two opposites, is necessary.
+Indeed, Aristotle holds that principles can be neither one (as shown by his refutation of monism), nor infinite (for that would render reality unknowable), nor merely two — for an opposite alone cannot produce its counterpart: a third principle, distinct from the two opposites, is required.

-As a result of his investigation, Aristotle determined the number of principles: they are three.
+His investigation thus leads Aristotle to determine the number of principles: there are three.
 But which ones?
-That is the question he now sets out to address.
+That is the question he now sets out to answer.

 1 Physics, Book I, 184a